 The macOS versions of these plugins have been compiled to run natively on both Intel-based and Apple silicon based computers.

 v1.2 Update: macOS plugins to un natively on both Intel-based and Apple silicon based computers.
 Updated the install scripts to make the installation process as easy as possible.

 v1.1 Update: “Notarized” all macOS plugins to ensure compatibility with the security requirements of Catalina and Big Sur

-A nice set of glsl shader effects created by TroikaTronix.
+A nice set of GLSL (OpenGL Shader Language) shader effects created by TroikaTronix.